InVision launches Studio Platform, challenging Adobe with an open ecosystem

 Quizlet raises $20 million for virtual flash cards

 In October, InVision made the first dramatic change to its product portfolio since the company’s inception.
-The team launched InVision Studio, a design tool meant to take on the likes of Adobe PhotoShop and Sketch.
+The team launched InVision Studio, a design tool meant to take on the likes of Adobe XD and Sketch.

 Now, however, InVision is taking yet another huge step forward with the announcement of the Studio Platform, letting third-party developers build products and programs for Studio via InVision’s new API.
-This is in stark contrast to Adobe Photoshop, which keeps design developers locked out of the systems they’ve come to use every day.
+This is in stark contrast to Adobe XD, which keeps design developers locked out of the systems they’ve come to use every day.

 For the past three years, InVision has acted as a layer that comes after actual design tools, instead focusing on collaboration.
 It lets designers upload their work, collaborate with engineers, and lets folks outside the design organization (clients, managers, and other shareholders) experience animated transitions and give feedback.

-Note: Editors’ Note: An earlier version of this article referenced Adobe Photoshop.
-It has been amended to Adobe XD.